chapternewscu/image-captioning-with-semantic-attention/README.md

 # Image caption with semantic attention
-### note that this repositories are mainly borrowed from [neuraltalk2](https://github.com/karpathy/neuraltalk2), hats off to Karpathy, what a great job he has done!
+### note that this repository are mainly borrowed from [neuraltalk2](https://github.com/karpathy/neuraltalk2), hats off to Karpathy, what a great job he has done!
 ### without regularization on attention weights
 current result
 * beamsize = 2